 - Catering expenses for receptions or other social events

 - Sign the funding agreement (sent via DocuSign).

 - Acknowledge funding support by including the following statement in appropriate materials: “This project is supported by a CU Boulder Outreach Award.”

-- Learn more about the Risk Management policies and receive approval from the Human Research and Institutional Review Board (IRB) for a research project that involves human subjects.
+- Learn more about the Risk Management policies and receive pre-approval from the Human Research and Institutional Review Board (IRB) for a research project that involves human subjects.